tldr-pages/tldr/pages/common/pulumi-whoami.md

 # pulumi whoami

-> Print information about the current logged in user.
+> Print information about the currently logged in user.
 > More information: <https://www.pulumi.com/docs/iac/cli/commands/pulumi_whoami/>.

 - Print the username of the currently logged in user: